-A lactation specialist is available to provide expert assistance with breastfeeding, if you require assistance.
+Lactation Specialist - for inpatients there is no cost.
+For outpatients a lactation specialist is available at a cost of \$120 to provide expert assistance with breastfeeding, if you require assistance.
 Please contact your Health Insurer to determine if this service is covered under your insurance policy.